 As part of the ongoing assessment, evaluation, and review of the College of Pharmacy curriculum, student information is used for evaluation and feedback to improve the educational program and to document student progress.
-Course evaluations, faculty evaluations, student progress assessment and feedback, surveys, videotaped encounters, and group work are included in this process.
+Course feedback surveys, faculty feedback surveys, student progress assessment and feedback, surveys, videotaped encounters, and group work are included in this process.
 Data are primarily reported in the aggregate, and individual identification will be protected.